folkertvanheusden/MyIP-NG/tools/ct/README.md

 * sudo ethtool -K eth0 tso off gso off

-makes sure things like the TCP "MSS"-option is not ignored (eth0 is the interface via which you talk to the DUT).
+makes sure things like the TCP "MSS"-option is not ignored (eth0 is the interface on the DUT, in case it is a Linux system).

 running